samyakjain5559/samyakjain5559-/README.md

 ### 👦🏽 About Me
 My name is Samyak Jain and I love coding.
 I am a Computer Engineering graduate with a overall GPA of 3.8/4.0.
 I was awarded multiple awards for being among the top 1% of the class, which I am very proud of.
 I’ve worked with multiple dev-ops tools such as Bamboo, Jenkins, Git, Docker, Kubernetes, Veracode, SonarQube.
 I am proficient in developing applications using programming languages such as Java, C++, C, react native, SAS,Python,Node.js, Appium, Verilog, ARM assembly language, and Java.
 ### 💻 Current Job Title
-Full-Stack Software Developer at IBM (International Business Machines)
+Lead Full-Stack Software Developer at Purolator
 ### 🧑🏽‍💻 Proficiency
 Database Management Languages: MATLAB, Node.js, SQL.\
 Computer Languages: MySQL, C, C++, Java script, Java, Python, react-native, NodeJS, ReactJS, SQL query, Eiffel.\